LakeSong/catalog/README.md

 ## Production

-Production build is available on Heroku, at https://immense-earth-54793.herokuapp.com/
+Production app is available on Heroku, at https://immense-earth-54793.herokuapp.com/